Henrietta Phipps: Early life

-Phipps was born in Paddington, London on 9 December 1931, the eldest of three children of the artist Henry Lamb and the writer Lady Pansy Pakenham.
+Phipps was born in Paddington, London, on 9 December 1931, the eldest of the three children of the artist Henry Lamb and the writer Lady Pansy Pakenham.
 She grew up in the village of Coombe Bissett, three miles southwest of Salisbury, and was educated at Somerville College, Oxford.

+She appeared in many of her father’s paintings and helped to market his work.

 Career

-Phipps' first employment after graduating from Oxford was for the writer Peter Quennell at History Today.
-She later took up landscape gardening and was a long-standing member of the Ladbroke Square Gardens Committee.
-She gave guided tours of the gardens, spoke at residents' meetings, and wrote articles on the communal gardens, including two published in the Ladbroke Association newsletter in 1994 and 1996.
+After graduating from Oxford, Phipps got her first job working for the writer Peter Quennell at History Today.
+She later took up landscape gardening and worked for the Kensington and Chelsea Council, landscaping many of its public open spaces.

+Phipps was a long-standing member of the Ladbroke Square Gardens Committee.
+She gave guided tours of the communal gardens and wrote articles about them.
-Phipps worked for the Kensington and Chelsea Council and landscaped a number of their public areas.

 Personal life

 Phipps married the silversmith William Phipps in 1960.
 He was the son of Sir Eric Phipps, the British ambassador to Germany from 1933 to 1937 and ambassador to France from 1937 to 1939.
 She met her future husband when her father was painting a portrait of Eric Phipps.

-The Phipps had three sons and a daughter.
+The Phippses had three sons and a daughter.